ztimson/template/README.md

 </details>

 ## License
-Copyright © 2023 Zakary Timson | All Rights Reserved
+Copyright © 2023 Zakary Timson | All Rights Reserved | Available under MIT Licensing

 See the [license](./LICENSE) for more information.